sindresorhus/class-names/readme.md

 ### How is it different from [`classnames`](https://github.com/JedWatson/classnames)?

 - Dedupes by default.
-- Doesn't coerce numbers to strings.
+- Does not coerce numbers to strings.
-- Doesn't support array input.
+- Does not support array input.
 Just use the spread operator.

 ## Related